GrosvenorTechnology/OemAccessApi/documentation/Entities/AccessControlPortal.md

 #### accessPermissions

-**[string[]] (empty)** A person with permission on this list requires no other authorisation.
+**[string[]] (empty)** A person with permission on this list requires no other authorization.

 #### escortedPermissions

-**[string[]] (empty)** A person with permission on this list requires further authorisation by another person who has Escort permission.
+**[string[]] (empty)** A person with permission on this list requires further authorization by another person who has Escort permission.
 The reader will be informed another read is required.

 #### escortPermissions